-The goals of emergency management are to save lives,prevent injuries and protect animals, property and the environment if an emergency occurs.
-Canyon County Emergency Management (CCEM) is responsible by Idaho statute for carrying out emergency management and coordination functions, disaster mitigation, planning, preparedness,response and recover efforts in the event of an emergency in the county.
-CCEM is also responsible for maintaining and emergency operations center, located in Caldwell, to provide a coordinated emergency response.
+The goals of emergency management are to save lives, prevent injuries and protect animals, property, and the environment if an emergency occurs.
+Canyon County Emergency Management (CCEM) is responsible by Idaho statute for carrying out emergency management and coordination functions, disaster mitigation, planning, preparedness, response, and recovery efforts in the event of an emergency in the county.
+CCEM is also responsible for maintaining an emergency operations center, located in Caldwell, to provide a coordinated emergency response.
 A key tool in emergency response is the ability to alert local residents as quickly as possible about emergency conditions.
 The primary component used to alert Canyon County residents is the Emergency Alert System (EAS) which is broadcast over local radio and television stations.
 Canyon County also has a Local Emergency Planning Committee (LEPC).
 CCEM provides coordinating support to this organization which holds monthly meetings around the county.
 CCEM supports and coordinates Citizen Corps activities across the county.
 The Citizen Corps affiliates include USA on Watch-Neighborhood watch, CERT-Community Emergency Response Teams, Fire Corps, MRC-Medical Reserve Corps, and VIPS-Volunteers in Police Service.

 What is Emergency Management?

-County emergency management agencies across the nation are responsible for coordinating the emergency and disaster mitigation, preparedness, response and recover efforts of the county.
+County emergency management agencies across the nation are responsible for coordinating the emergency and disaster mitigation, preparedness, response, and recover efforts of the county.
 Mitigation is defined as “sustained action that reduces or eliminates long-term risk to people and property from natural hazards and their effects.”
-It describes the ongoing effort at the federal, state, local and individual levels to lesson the impact of disasters upon our families,homes, communities and economy.
-Canyon County and incorporated cities within the county developed and approved a Hazard Mitigation Plan in 2013 .
+It describes the ongoing effort at the federal, state, local and individual levels to lessen the impact of disasters upon our families, homes, communities, and economy.
+Canyon County and incorporated cities within the county developed and approved a Multi-Jurisdictional All Hazard Mitigation Plan in 2013 .
 This plan was updated in 2021:

-Preparedness means to have plans or preparations already made for reacting promptly and effectively to save lives and help response-and-rescue operations, before and emergency.
-Preparedness includes having evacuation plans, designating a family meeting place after an emergency and having a disaster supply kit.
+Preparedness means to have plans or preparations already made for reacting promptly and effectively to save lives and help response-and-rescue operations, before an emergency.
+Preparedness includes having evacuation plans, designating a family meeting place after an emergency, and having a disaster supply kit.

 Individual and Family Emergency Preparedness